WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 4. Compare the next block in line with the first and repeat step 3
 5. Begin step 1 again with the second block

 The name bubble sort is because elements tend to move up into the correct order like bubbles rising to the surface and you see a rippling effect for the ones that are not in the correct order.
 After each pass of the bubble sort, one item is definitely sorted; a total of `n-1` passes to sort `n` items.
-Big Oh Runtime is `O(n^2)`.
+Big O Runtime is `O(n^2)`.

 Example Code